-The genetic testing for choosing ADHD medications does that by assessing what particular variations you have in a small number of genes known to influence response to the medications often used to treat ADHD.
-These are the genes:
+Our genetic testing for choosing ADHD medications did that by assessing what particular variations one has in a small number of genes.
+These genes, known to influence response to the medications often used to treat ADHD, are:

 The Harmonyx Test for ADHD (now unavailable) and others covers the following medications —brand name(s) following the generic name:

 1. amphetamine salts: Adderall